 The Albatros at Le Golf National

 The Albatros at Le Golf National is widely considered to be one of the best championship courses in Europe and thoroughly deserves its excellent reviews from pros and amateurs alike.
-Designed by von Hagge Design associates, this course has always been destined to host the French Open, and it does not come as a surprise that in 2018 it will bear the honour of hosting the Ryder Cup.
+Designed by Hubert Chesneau and Robert Von Hagge, this course has always been destined to host the French Open, and it does not come as a surprise that in 2018 it will bear the honour of hosting the Ryder Cup.

 The course consists of fast greens, undulating fairways and links style bunkers; the perfect combination of a traditional links course with a twist of modern target golf.
 There are few trees on this course, and it seems that the designers had a preference for creating a challenge through the strategic placement of bunkers.
 The Albatros course requires golfers to utilise every club in their artillery and punishes inconsistent play.
 This is undoubtedly one of the finest courses in Europe and boasts a fantastic finale on the final 4 holes, which are surrounded by water hazards.
 The landscape of this course consists of man-made hills and undulations which create a divide between the holes, and excellent viewpoints where spectators can marvel at this beautiful course.
-Due to the course being built on a site of clay, there is minimum water drainage which even strengthens the challenge.
+Recently, the course has invested 7 million euros to do renovation work, including the installation of a modern drainage system.